 The Beltane Fire Festival takes place on Calton Hill on the night of 30th April each year.
 It marks the death of winter and the birth of summer.
 Now in its 31st year, this modern interpretation of a Pagan ritual has become a popular spectacle.
 Crowds of up to 12,000 people gather to revel in the unique atmosphere, as a vibrant procession of around 300 performers act out the story of the Beltane.

-A range of colourful characters bring together the four elements (fire, earth, air, and water) in a procession on Calton Hill led by the May Queen of summer as she begins her ritual courtship of the Green Man of winter.
+A range of colourful characters bring together the four elements (fire, earth, air, and water) in a procession on Calton Hill.
+It’s led by the May Queen of summer, as she begins her ritual courtship of the Green Man of winter.
 Torch bearers, fire archers, white women, red and blue men all have their parts to play in the story.

-The Beltane begins at 8pm and ends at 1.30am.
-To witness it for yourself, tickets can be purchased in advance from Tickets Scotland.
-They may also be bought on the night at the box office, subject to availability.
-Full details for this year’s event are available on the Beltane Fire Society website.
+The Beltane begins at around 8 pm and ends in the early hours of the morning.
+To witness it for yourself, you can purchase tickets online in advance.
+You can also get them on the night at the box office, subject to availability.
+Full details for this year’s event will be available soon on the Beltane Fire Society website.